influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/security.md

 Some customers may choose to install InfluxDB with public internet access, however doing so can inadvertently expose your data and invite unwelcome attacks on your database.

+If InfluxDB is being deployed on a publicly accessible endpoint, we strongly recommend authentication be enabled.
+Otherwise the data will be publicly available to any unauthenticated user.

 Check out the sections below for how protect the data in your InfluxDB instance.

 ## Enabling authentication